 Wahiawa Botanical Garden

-Our APRIL jam has been scheduled for Sunday, April from 12:00 AM till 4:00 PM at Wahiawa Botanical Garden in Wahiawa!
-This rain-or-shine event is always FREE to the public!
+Our MARCH JAM has been scheduled for Sunday, March 15 from 11:00 AM till 3:00 PM at Wahiawa Botanical Garden in Wahiawa!
+This rain-or-shine event is always FREE and OPEN to the public!

 Directions: Find your way to H2 North, going towards Mililani and Wahiawa.
 Take exit 8 for Wahiawa, just before the highway ends near Schofield Barracks.
 At the end of the exit, go right; stay in the right lane.
-You'll be on KAMEHAMEHA HIGHWAY.
-At the third light, take a right onto CALIFORNIA AVENUE.
+You'll be on Kamehameha Highway.
+At the third light, take a right onto California Avenue.
 Go about a mile or so, past Foodland, Longs, Blockbusters; past a Buddhist Hongwanji on your right and a community park on your left.
-Look for the Botanical Garden on your left!
-This rain-or-shine event will take in the pavilions around the garden and in the multi-purpose room.
+Look for the Botanical Garden on your left.

 Bus Riders: Catch a #62 bus towards Wahiawa Heights and get off across the street from the Wahiawa Botanical Garden on California Avenue.
 To find out how to connect to a 62 bus, call our wonderful bus system, TheBus, at 848-5555; they're open every day from 8 AM till 10 PM.
 Their website is www.thebus.org.